How to fax with a Mac in 2019

-There are three primary ways to fax with Mac OS X.
+There are three ways to fax with Mac OS X:

-The first is with an online fax service, which operates as a virtual fax machine located accessed through the internet.
+- An online fax service, which operates as a virtual fax machine accessed via the internet.

-- Fax through a connected fax or multifunction printer
+- A connected fax machine or multifunction printer with fax.

-An online fax service is a dedicated fax number that is hosted by a service provider.
+An online fax service (or “cloud fax”) is fax service hosted by a service provider.

 For full details on online fax services compatible with Mac OS X and other operating systems, see our page on Online Faxing.

-Many connected fax and multifunction printers have the option to fax through the machine from the computer.
+Many fax and multifunction printers have the option to fax through via a macOS computer.

 What you’ll need

-- A fax machine or multifunction (print / copy / scan / fax) printer that
+- A connected fax machine or multifunction (print & fax) printer.

 Things to be aware of